Produce precision parts that exceed industry standards.

 Once the operator attaches the necessary cutting tools, the process will start.
 The automatic process will run until the computer program declares it as complete.
 To ensure quality parts,

-different levels of inspection is adapted during or after the machining process.
+different levels of inspection are applied during or after the machining process.

 CNC-Machining-Process